 Please see the Guidance Notes in the Resources section below for a detailed table of costs that can and cannot be supported.

 In your application you’ll need to give us a justified breakdown of all your costs, with quotations for any items over £250.
-You must ensure you understand and comply with the Trust's Procurement Strategy or the College's Purchasing Regulations for any purchases, especially those over £5,000.
-More information can be found on the relevant intranet, and your Trust/College Purchasing Department will be able to support you.
+You must ensure you understand and comply with Imperial College Healthcare NHS Trust's procurement strategy or Imperial College London's purchasing regulations for any purchases, especially those over £5,000.
+More information can be found on the relevant intranet, and your Trust/College purchasing department will be able to support you.

 - The call for Expression of Interest forms opened on Wednesday 21 April 2021